S. Korean FM to visit France for Indo-Pacific forum | Yonhap News Agency

 S. Korean FM to visit France for Indo-Pacific forum

 SEOUL, Feb.
-17 (Yonhap) -- South Korean Foreign Minister Chung Eui-yong will head to France next week to attend a forum designed to promote cooperation among countries from the Indo-Pacific region, his ministry said Thursday.
+21 (Yonhap) -- South Korean Foreign Minister Chung Eui-yong will head to France later Monday to participate in a forum designed to promote cooperation among countries from the Indo-Pacific region.

-Chung plans to brief other participants on Seoul's efforts to promote peace on the Korean Peninsula and beyond, ministry spokesperson Choi Young-sam told reporters.
+Chung plans to brief other participants on Seoul's efforts to promote peace on the Korean Peninsula and beyond, and discuss ways to forge closer ties with major partners in the region, the foreign ministry said.

-He will have a series of bilateral meetings with his counterparts from Sweden, Greece, Bulgaria, Romania and India on the sidelines of the event.
+He will have a series of bilateral meetings with his counterparts from Sweden, Greece, Bulgaria, Romania and India on the sidelines of the event, it added.

-During his stay in Paris, Chung is also scheduled to meet with Audrey Azoulay, director general of the UNESCO, to discuss pending issues, including Japan's controversial bid for the listing of the Sado mine, associated with its wartime forced labor against Koreans, as a 2023 UNESCO world heritage site, according to Seoul officials here.
+On Tuesday, Chung is also scheduled to meet with Audrey Azoulay, director general of UNESCO, to discuss pending issues, including Japan's controversial bid for the listing of the Sado mine, associated with its wartime forced labor against Koreans, as a 2023 UNESCO world heritage site, according to Seoul officials.

 ejkim@yna.co.kr